MystenLabs/sui/doc/src/learn/tokenomics/proof-of-stake.md

 ## Stake reward distribution and incentives

 Sui’s gas pricing mechanism together with its delegated proof-of-stake mechanism jointly deliver an efficient economic model whereby validators are encouraged to operate smoothly with low but sustainable gas fees.
-A specific validator v receives stake rewards equal to:
+A specific validator $v$ receives stake rewards equal to:

 $$ ValidatorRewards(v) \ \ = \ \ RewardShare(v) \ \times \ ValidatorRewards $$

 Where the RewardShare(v) is determined in the gas price mechanism.
 Note that SUI token holders receive the same share of stake rewards as their delegate validator.
-Specifically, SUI token holders delegating at a validator v obtain rewards equal to:
+Specifically, SUI token holders delegating at a validator $v$ obtain rewards equal to:

 $$ DelegatorRewards(v) \ \ = \ \ RewardShare(v) \ \times \ DelegatorRewards $$